FRANkiller13/Nginx-RTMP-with-User-interface-and-Admin-Panel/README.md

 # Nginx RTMP with User interface
-✅ Nginx RTMP
+✅ Nginx RTMP Server
 ✅ User interface
 ✅ User Authentication on connect with obs
 ✅ User Authentication with server.js file with port 8000 to authedicate the users

 ❗Under construction :
-➡️ Login & Register to store (Username, Password, AuthKey, LastLogin, LastPayment(For companies))
+➡️ Login & Register to store (Username, Password, AuthKey, LastLogin, LastPayment(For companies),  Expire)
 ➡️ Database Features: You can put limit to your users to use only Trovo, Twitch or YouTube or all of them from database (Admin panel)
 ➡️ Admin Panel with Features to add/remove users/streamers to your RTMP Server